fiezt/ICML-2020-Implicit-Stackelberg-Learning/README.md

 The GAN-Code directory includes all code for GAN experiments.
 The shell scripts can be run for experiments on
-* Mixture of guassian generative adversarial networks (GANs)
+* Mixture of guassian generative adversarial networks.
 * MNIST dataset generative adversarial networks.

 The files contained are briefly as follows: